 We will start off our list with what is easily the rarest gemstone of the face of the planet.
 The only place in the world where you can find this gemstone is in Tanzania, around the coveted Mount Kilimanjaro.
 The stone, which got its name from its country of origin, is one of the rarest gemstones on the face of the planet.
 Unsurprisingly, what is undoubtedly one of the world’s most popular jewelers, Tiffany & Co, found it fitting to give this stone this name.

-After it was discovered in 1967, it was temporarily proclaimed the best gemstone of the 20th century.
-They have all the reasons to do it: its color scheme is a unique combination of brilliant blue with tints of purple around the edges.
-Fortunately, curtsy to the fact that ninety percent of the tanzanite merchants are members of the Colored Gemstone Association, it’s only traded via official means and to the biggest jewellers from every corner of the world.
+After it was discovered in 1967, it was temporarily proclaimed the best and rarest gemstone of the 20th century.
+With all the attributes of the stone, it is no wonder why.
+The stone’s color scheme is a unique combination of brilliant blue with tints of purple around the edges.
+Fortunately, curtsy to the fact that ninety percent of the tanzanite merchants are members of the Colored Gemstone Association, it’s only traded via official means and to the biggest jewelers from every corner of the world.